GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	By default, use replication.maxRetries.

+remote.NAME.drainQueueAttempts
+:	Maximum number of attempts to drain the replication event queue before
+	stopping the plugin.

+	When stopping the plugin, the shutdown will be delayed trying to drain the event queue.

+	The maximum delay is "drainQueueAttempts" * "replicationDelay" seconds.

+	When not set or set to 0, the queue is not drained and the pending replication events are cancelled.

+	By default, do not drain replication events.

 remote.NAME.threads
 :	Number of worker threads to dedicate to pushing to the
 	repositories described by this remote.
 Each thread can push